The Calculation of Force in Lattice Quantum Chromodynamics: Overlap fermion

 By introducing the pseudo-fermion $\phi$, the fermion action is

-The derivative of the fermion matrix is the same with (\ref{2018_6_24_0}) where the fermion matrix is replaced by the overlap fermion matrix $D_{\text{ov}}$.
-To calculate the $X$ and $Y$ in (\ref{2018_6_24_0_1}), we approximate $\text{sign}[H]$ in (\ref{2018_7_20_2}) (See P. 180 in \cite{Gattringer_2009})
+The derivative of the fermion action is the same with (\ref{18_6_24_0}) where the fermion matrix is replaced by the overlap fermion matrix $D_{\text{ov}}$.
+To calculate the $X$ and $Y$ in (\ref{18_6_24_0_1}), we approximate $\text{sign}[H]$ in (\ref{18_7_20_2}) (See P. 180 in \cite{Gattringer_2009})

 with